holtwick/zeed/README.md

 - Covered by tests
 - Universal for node.js and browsers
 - No dependencies and lightweight
-- Only modern ESM, no more CommonJS
+- Modern ESM, fallback to CommonJS
 - Unified logging; various handlers
 - Typed events